HiYulia/Inventory-Control-and-Demand-Forecasting/README.md

 ![Image of Formula](Inventory-Control-and-Demand-Forecasting1.png)
 ![Image of chart](Inventory-Control-and-Demand-Forecasting2.png)
 For our problem, the holding cost ht per quantity of inventory is $1, while the cost of lost sales bt per quantity is $3.
 We order at the end of each month by adding Δt , the order quantity, to the inventory at the end of the month xt to get the new inventory yt+1 at the beginning of the next month.
 After customers purchase the items, the beginning inventory decreases by the amount purchased Dt, which is demand, to find the new ending inventory xt+1.
 There are also constraints on storage capacity Rt as well as delivery capacity Ut.

+## Results and Evaluation
+We enter the model into AMPL (Deterministic without errors) and Pyomo (Stochastic with errors).
+See Appendix for the code used to perform the optimization.
+Our results from the solvers can be seen below: